Summer studentship

 Marks for the statement (out of 5) on:

-The projects will be judged and the award for the Best Project will be presented at the Society's Annual Drinks Reception ahead of the Winter Conference.
+Once completed, all of the projects will be rejudged to enable the award for the Best Project to be presented at the Society's Annual Drinks Reception ahead of the Winter Conference 2025/6.

 How to apply

-Please read the sections on eligibility and the application and judging process. if you are then eligible, we look forward to receiving your application to be part of the 2025 Summer Studentship programme.
+Applications must be joint with the ECM 'employing' the student or by the ECM, who can then recruit a student.
+Please read the sections on eligibility and the application and judging process.
+If you are then eligible, we look forward to receiving your application to be part of the 2025 Summer Studentship programme.

 Apply here.